 Interesting Facts about Headaches and Migraines

-- It is more common in females — 85% of chronic migraine suffers are women, this is thought to be due to hormonal contributors.
+2. It is more common in females — 85% of chronic migraine sufferers are women.
+This is thought to be due to hormonal contributors.

-- They affect children — in fact, migraines are a leading cause of children visits to the emergency department.
-Migraines are notoriously under diagnosed in the younger population.
+7. Headaches and Migraines do affect children — in fact, migraines are a leading cause of children’s visits to the emergency department.
+Migraines are notoriously underdiagnosed in the younger population.

-- Linked to enteric nervous system – the central nervous system (CNS) is the known contributor to sending pain signals which result in the feelings of a migraine.
+9. Linked to the enteric nervous system – the central nervous system (CNS) is the known contributor to sending pain signals which result in the feelings of a migraine.
 The CNS is closely linked to the enteric nervous system, which is why some people experience abdominal migraines.

 The above facts are just a brief overview of the concepts surrounding migraines.
 If anything, it should convey the complexity and variety of migraine as a condition, and why it can be so challenging to find a successful treatment plan.

-If you have more questions or would like to know more about the treatment alternatives we provide, contact us on 1800 HEADACHE or [email protected]!
+If you have more questions or would like to know more about the treatment alternatives we provide, call us on 1800 HEADACHE or email us on [email protected]!
 We can book you in with an experienced headache clinician today to help find the root cause, and establish a treatment plan now!